Carlo Ratti: Vision

-In a 2011 TED talk in Long Beach Ratti outlined the vision of an "architecture that senses and responds".
-Digital technologies are becoming networked and atomised, hence changing the interaction between humans and the built environment.
-It is as if our cities, buildings and objects were starting to "talk back to us".
-In a discussion with architect Peter Cook as part of the Royal College of Art 2011/2012 Architecture Lecture Series in London, Ratti traced back his vision to Michelangelo's "why don't you speak to me?" and to the Baroque and Art Nouveau periods.
+In a 2011 TED talk in Long Beach, California, Ratti outlined a vision of an "architecture that senses and responds".
+He argued that digital technologies are becoming networked and atomised, changing the interaction between humans and the built environment, leading to a state where cities and objects "talk back to us".

+In a discussion with architect Peter Cook as part of the Royal College of Art 2011/2012 Architecture Lecture Series, Ratti traced this vision back to the Baroque and Art Nouveau periods, as well as to Michelangelo's anecdotal "why don't you speak to me?" addressed to his statues.

-Ratti's work includes The Copenhagen Wheel developed by MIT Senseable City Lab explores how any bicycle could be transformed into a network-connected e-bike by simply changing a wheel hub.
-The project Trash Track uses electronic tracking to better understand and optimise flows of waste through cities.
-He has also opened a research centre in Singapore as part of an MIT-led initiative on the Future of Urban Mobility.
+Ratti's projects include the Copenhagen Wheel, developed at the MIT Senseable City Lab, which explores how any bicycle can be transformed into a network-connected e-bike by replacing the wheel hub.
+Other work includes "Trash Track", a project using electronic tracking to map and optimize waste flows through cities, and the establishment of a research centre in Singapore as part of an MIT-led initiative on the Future of Urban Mobility.

-Ratti's work has been seminal in intelligent or smart cities.
-In an article published in Scientific American together with Anthony M. Townsend, however, Ratti contrasts the prevailing technocratic vision of smart cities – highlighting instead the "human face" of urban technologies and their potential in promoting bottom-up social empowerment.
+Ratti has also contributed to the discourse on smart cities.
+In an article published in Scientific American with Anthony M. Townsend, he contrasted the prevailing technocratic vision of smart cities with a more "human-centric" approach, emphasizing the potential of urban technologies to promote bottom-up social empowerment.